FrankiePower/Franky-Projects-W3B/README.md

 # Web3Bridge-Class-Projects

 Projects Include Assignments,tests/assessments and personal projects i've worked on while learning at web3bridge africa.

-To Learn more about each contract , you can check the folder and readme of each of them.
+Note that some of the Projects are foundational and intermediate level projects.
+To Learn more about each contract, you can check the folders and readme of each of them.

 # CREATOR ADDRESS = 0xf1bEAAb3D518994d74248f01b862E9E01534d91D -LISK MAIN.